Roseann-Guttierrez/100-days-of-code/log.md

 ### Day 14: July 17, 2020

 **Today's Progress**: Learning about web scraping.
 Working through some exercises to learn how to use Beautiful Soup and Requests"

+---
+### Day 15: July 18, 2020

+**Today's Progress**: More research on web scraping.
+Experimented with Python and APIs.